vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 ### API Documentation

 Generally defined using swagger or RAML.
 "Try it out" features should be sent to a mock service rather than the actual service.
 The API docs from each of the applications across the project ideally would be pulled together to be provided by a single dev portal.

+---

+The [sample spring boot application](https://github.com/kkester/sample-spring-app.git) contains coding examples showing how some of these design aspects (such as error handling, JSON Schema, and versioning) can be implemented.